turingschool/backend-curriculum-site/module1/lessons/intro_to_git.md

 -   Customize your Slack profile (name and/or profile picture help your team identify you)
 -   Add your GitHub username/profile link to your Slack profile
 -   Customize your terminal - colors/themes, default directory, aliases, etc.

+## Wrap Up
+* What is git?
+Why do we use it?
+* What is GitHub?
+Why is it helpful?
+* What types of things go in a .gitignore?